ibm-cloud-docs/EventStreams-gen2/scaling_capacity.md

 ## Storage capacity
 {: #ES_storage_capacity}

 Storage capacity is the amount of storage that is allocated in the service instance for retention of message data.
 Storage figures are quoted in decimal (base 10), for example, 2 TB represents 2x10^12 Bytes.
 Storage capacity can be scaled up, independent of throughput capacity, when data retention is important for your architecture.
 Storage capacity cannot be scaled down.

+Gen 2 Beta limitation: Storage capacity scaling is not yet supported.
 {: important}

 {{site.data.keyword.messagehub}} stores three replicas of your data to ensure the highest level of resilience across three availability zones.
 When you select 2 TB of storage with {{site.data.keyword.messagehub}}, it is equivalent to deploying 6 TB of storage, if you are running your own Apache Kafka cluster with the same replication policy enabled.